Nevin123232/Pokemon-Battle-Simulator-Java-Version-2/README.md

 Contact info: nevinfonndonwi@gmail.com

 Project Duration: December 2020 - March 2021 (3 months) (However, updates have been made post-development in August of 2022)
-* version 2.5 (this current version, was worked on during August of 2022), doubled pokemon avaialable to players and diversified gameplay
+* version 2.5 (this current version, was worked on during August of 2022), doubled pokemon available to players and diversified gameplay)

 This is the second version that I created, the first one I created was a test run in c++.